wjakob/nanobind/README.md

 The following experiments analyze the performance of a very large function-heavy (`func`) and class-heavy (`class`) binding microbenchmark compiled using _Boost.Python_, _pybind11_, and _nanobind_ in both `debug` and size-optimized (`opt`) modes.
+A comparison with [cppyy](https://cppyy.readthedocs.io/en/latest/) (which uses dynamic compilation) is also shown later.
 Details on the experimental setup can be found [here](https://github.com/wjakob/nanobind/blob/master/docs/benchmark.md).

 The first plot contrasts the **compilation time**, where "_number_ ×"